MominKasmani/fake-news-detector/README.md

-markdownCopy# Fake News Detection with Large Language Models

-This project implements a comprehensive fake news detection system using Large Language Models (LLMs) and prompt engineering, optimized for both accuracy and efficiency.
+#### This project implements a comprehensive fake news detection system using Large Language Models (LLMs) and prompt engineering, optimized for both accuracy and efficiency.
 It includes implementations for two popular datasets: FakeNewsNet and LIAR.

 ## Overview